 Status assessment

-Assessments are based on aggregated water body classifications derived for the 2015 UK River Basin Management Plans.
-The results of the aggregated intertidal seagrass indicator assessment for the Marine Strategy Framework Directive sub-regions and UK Regional Seas are presented in Figures 1 and 2.
+Assessments are based on aggregated coastal water body classifications derived for the 2021 Cycle Three UK RBMPs.
+The results of the aggregated intertidal seagrass indicator assessment for the UK Marine Strategy sub-regions and Regional Seas are presented in Table 2 and Figure 1.

-The overall target has been met for both Marine Strategy Framework Directive sub-regions and all constituent UK Regional Seas, with the quality threshold having been met for the majority of the contributing water bodies.
+The indicator target has been met for both UK Marine Strategy sub-regions and all constituent Regional Seas, with the quality threshold having been met for the majority of the contributing water bodies.
 This indicates that the activities which might cause impact to intertidal seagrass communities may be operating at a level which are not causing a deleterious effect.
-Four UK Regional Seas have not been assessed due to either an absence of intertidal habitat which is required by the indicator or an absence of existing Water Framework Directive classification data.
+Four Regional Seas have not been assessed due to either an absence of intertidal habitat which is required by the indicator or an absence of existing WER classification data.
 The natural conditions required for seagrass beds to exist limits their occurrence in coastal water bodies.

-The confidence for Water Framework Directive intertidal seagrass indicator assessments has been categorised as low for all assessments, primarily due to low spatial coverage of the Water Framework Directive assessment results, and low coverage of water bodies categorised as being ‘At Risk’ or ‘Probably at Risk’ from diffuse source pollution and morphological alteration pressures from the Water Framework Directive risk assessments.
-Agreement between intertidal seagrass assessment results and risk assessment results is low, potentially indicating either a low correlation between the indicator to morphological alteration/diffuse source pollution pressures (either due to variability in the indicator or the criteria used for the risk assessments) or a discrepancy between the threshold required to trigger a water body being categorised as ‘At Risk’ or ‘Probably at Risk’ and the indicator quality target threshold.
+The confidence for WER intertidal seagrass indicator assessments has been categorised as low for all assessments, primarily due to low spatial coverage of the WER assessment results, and low coverage of water bodies categorised as being ‘At Risk’ or ‘Probably At Risk’ from diffuse source pollution and morphological alteration pressures from the WER Risk Assessments that were classified under WER.
+Agreement between intertidal seagrass assessment results and risk assessment results is low, potentially indicating either a low correlation between the indicator to morphological alteration/diffuse source pollution pressures (either due to variability in the indicator or the criteria used for the risk assessments) or a discrepancy between the threshold required to trigger a water body being categorised as ‘At Risk’ or ‘Probably At Risk’ and the indicator quality target threshold.

 Trend assessment

-Unknown: The aggregated Water Framework Directive results were not considered as part of the 2012 Initial Assessment.
+The aggregated WER intertidal seagrass results were not considered as part of the 2012 Initial Assessment.

 Further information